 Most radio frequency equipment does not require approval in Colombia at this time.
 For those products exempt from approval, we suggest obtaining a No Homologation letter from the agency for your records and to avoid any issues with customs.

-In most cases, testing is not required in Colombia; we can use international test reports for the homologation process.
+In most cases, testing is not required in Colombia; therefore, we can use international test reports for the homologation process.
 Technical documents will be reviewed and validated in the approval process.

 Local representation is not required at this time.
 In some cases, there are labeling requirements that apply.
 For products that require type approval labeling, the assigned FCC ID, brand and model must be affixed to the device in order to commercialize in Colombia.

 Resolution 087, 1997: Establishes the general regulations for Telecommunications in Colombia